cdijkstra/Svelte_Blogs/static/posts/2022-07-03-Looping-Complex-Types-In-Azure-Pipelines copy.md

 ## The benefit of loops in Azure Pipelines

-A common situation I run into when creating pipelines is that _similar steps should take place for different environments_.
-In software development we are all great fans of the DRY principle.
-What we sometimes forget is that it can be applied to IaC and pipeline configuration too.
-In Azure pipelines we can easily prevent repeating ourselves by looping over `object` parameters!
+A common scenario I encounter when building pipelines is the need to perform similar steps across multiple environments.
+As software developers, we value the DRY (Don't Repeat Yourself) principle—but we often overlook its relevance in Infrastructure as Code (IaC) and pipeline configuration.
+Fortunately, Azure Pipelines makes it easy to avoid duplication by using `object` parameters and looping over them.

 We can loop over numbers, or usernames quite easily in Azure pipelines.